adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 Graphical Processing Units (GPUs) are no longer just for computer graphics.
 Computer graphics is essentially a series of fairly simple linear algebra calculations performed for each pixel in a window.
 Rather than performing these pixel calculations in sequence on a CPU, GPU's were developed so that identical calculations could be performed for each pixel in parallel.
 Each "mini" processor on a GPU is nowhere near as powerful as a modern CPU but the volume of data that can be processed at once more than makes up for it.

-In this post we'll perform a multiply-add operation using arrays of one million elements, and cover some of the CUDA api that allows our programs to interact with a GPU.
+In this post we'll perform a multiply-add operation using arrays of one million elements while covering some of the CUDA api that allows our programs to interact with a GPU.

 Actually executing the program however will not be covered here.
 Nvidia has its own compiler which works in much the same way as other C++ compilers but has its differences.
 Compiling and running different types of programs on different platforms will be a topic for a later post.